sisisi11/ex-repo/README.md

 # ex-repo

-There will be some conflicts .....
+There will be some conflicts ....... or more ..
 Repo made for exercise